nan0s7/nfancurve/README.md

 I ended up catching the command I use to get the current temperature in action and these are the stats: 0:00.06 CPU time.
 I will say this is again quite inaccurate at this scale, and on other times I've caught the process I've seen the statistics vary by a small bit. _Please note I've removed the recorded memory footprint because it is so small it's negligible._

 These statistics should be taken with a grain of salt of course.
 My daily usage is usually with a bazillion tabs open in Firefox and many, many windows from various programs.
 I do game as well, but not usually intensive games (in Linux).
 These are taken from either the GNOME System Monitor or htop, and only take into account the script itself - measuring the Nvidia commands the script calls is mostly impractical and not needed.
 Also, I'm advertising this particular scripts' performance, not the performance of proprietary software.
-Additionally, my current CPU for measuring these stats is an i7 6700K @ 4.5GHz.
+My current CPU for measuring these stats is an i7 6700K @ 4.5GHz.

 **TODO:**